blue-sky-r/keyboard-test/README.md

 Fortunatelly there is built-in user assisted autodetection modality.
 This requires connecting the KUT (keyboaard under test) if KUT is not connected yet.
 If KUT is already connected, reconnect is required.
 The autodetection function is watching system while KUT is connected and then it can identify xinput id automatically.
 However, in some cases, two devices are created by HAL, which makes it impossible for autodetect to choose.
 Then the first one is selected by autodetection.
-If this is not yhe correct one you have to provide xinput id manually as parameter:
+If this is not the correct one you have to provide xinput id manually as a command line parameter:

     > kbd-tst.py 12